-While there is not a separate Accident Investigation Form for work related injuries or illnesses, the questions previously reported on this form are part of the email that is sent to the listed supervisor when a claim is submitted.
+Although there is not a separate Accident Investigation Form for work-related injuries or illnesses, the questions previously reported on this form are part of the email that is sent to the listed supervisor when a claim is submitted.
 Supervisors are required to respond to the email with the necessary information within 24 hours of receiving the email.
-Supervisors who do not have accident investigation experience can contact Environment Health and Safety (EH&S) (515-294-5359) for guidance and assistance in accident investigations, especially when a serious injury or major loss occurs.
+Supervisors who do not have accident investigation experience can contact Environment Health and Safety (EH&S) at 515-294-5359 for guidance and assistance in accident investigations, especially when a serious injury or major loss occurs.
 This information will automatically collected by EH&S when the supervisor responds to the email.

-10).
-What if I should need to have a prescription filled?
+10) What if I need to have a prescription filled?

 Sedgwick CMS has a list of participating pharmacy chains.
-Sedgwick CMS has contracted with Express Scripts for filling medications relating to worker’s compensation injuries.
+Sedgwick CMS has contracted with Express Scripts for filling medications relating to workers' compensation injuries.
 A letter with a card will be sent to an injured employee within 24 hours of receipt of a First Report of Injury by Sedgwick CMS.
-The card should be presented to the pharmacy filling the prescription so the pharmacist can gain on-line access to information regarding that employee's eligibility for workers' compensation benefits.
-The employee will have the right to select any pharmacy to fill his or her prescriptions however the letter will contain a list of participating pharmacy chains.
+The card should be presented to the pharmacy filling the prescription so the pharmacist can gain online access to information regarding that employee's eligibility for workers' compensation benefits.
+The employee will have the right to select any pharmacy to fill his or her prescriptions; however, the letter will contain a list of participating pharmacy chains.
 If the employee does choose to go to a pharmacy outside of the network, he or she will have to pay for the prescription and submit the receipts to Sedgwick CMS for reimbursement Mileage and Prescription Reimbursement Form.
-Employees that are prescribed a prescription prior to receiving a prescription card (i.e. following an initial medical appointment); you will be provided a Temporary Prescription Services Form .
+Employees who are prescribed a prescription prior to receiving a prescription card (i.e., following an initial medical appointment) will be provided a Temporary Prescription Services Form.
 This form will have information for the employee to give the pharmacy and provides some of the names of participating pharmacies as well as a toll-free number (1-888-786-9640) for the pharmacy to call and receive authorization.
-If problems occur, please call University Human Resources, ER/LR Office at 515- 294-8917.
+If problems occur, please call University Human Resources ER/LR office at 515-294-8917.

-If your claim is accepted and determined compensable under Iowa worker’s compensation law, you may be entitled to receive WC benefits after satisfying a 3-day waiting period (excluding the date of injury).
-Workers' Compensation Benefits.
-Employees may choose to take sick/vacation leave to cover the 3-day waiting period.
-The 3-day waiting period is credited back only if the disability exceeds 14 calendar days; after 14 days sick leave or vacation time used during the first 3 days should be credited back.
+If your claim is accepted and determined compensable under Iowa workers' compensation law, you may be entitled to receive WC benefits after satisfying a three-day waiting period (excluding the date of injury).
+Employees may choose to take sick/vacation leave to cover the three-day waiting period.
+The three-day waiting period is credited back only if the disability exceeds 14 calendar days; after 14 days sick leave or vacation time used during the first three days should be credited back.
 (Note: If the employee is supplementing, the first three days should reflect use of an adjusted rate instead of a whole day of vacation or sick leave).

 University employees may wish to supplement his/her workers' compensation payment(s) (check(s) issued by Sedgwick CMS) by electing to use their personal sick, vacation, or comp time.
 By electing this option employees will receive a proportionate of their University pay in addition to receiving their worker’s compensation payments.
 This will allow for the employee to receive compensation equal to their regular base pay.
 Employees that are able to supplement his/her pay will receive their ISU paycheck(s) on each scheduled pay date (bi-monthly or monthly).

 This will depend on meeting the eligibility guidelines under FMLA.
-If you anticipate that an employee will miss time away from work immediately contact ER/LR Office at 515-294-8917 or email email@example.com to determine FMLA eligibility.
+If you anticipate that an employee will miss time away from work, immediately contact the UHR ER/LR office at 515-294-8917 or email email@example.com to determine FMLA eligibility.

 University benefits accrue normally for employees on modified duty or who are supplementing, but do not when an employee elects to receive Workers' Compensation benefit payments only.

-If you have questions, please contact UHR, ER/LR Office at 515-294-8917.
-The following instructions will guide you through the process for completing a FROI
+If you have questions, please contact the UHR ER/LR office at 515-294-8917.
+The following instructions will guide you through the process for completing a FROI:

 - Log into the ISU Incident Portal